pubpub/pubpub/facets/README.md

 A **facet** is a kind of structured data that attaches to any kind of **scope**: a Community, Collection, or Pub.
 We have facets because we often want to unify a certain behavior across all scope kinds — for instance, to let any scope kind accept a certain metadata value.
 We also sometimes want to decouple where a property is _stored_ from where it is _used_ — for instance, we want to let users configure default values for Pub settings at the Community level.

+# Quick start: Working with facets

+_I want to add a new facet:_

+1. First, read [Are facets the right choice for my new feature?](#are-facets-the-right-choice-for-my-new-feature) It's possible that you actually don't want a facet for your use case, or you may have to plan some  work on the Facets system itself into your project.
+That could be fun!

+2. Then, read [Anatomy of a facet definition](#anatomy-of-a-facet-definition).
+Armed with this, and cribbing from the existing facets, add a new definition to `facets/definitions`.
+Make sure to export the facet by name in `index.ts`, and also add it to `ALL_FACET_DEFINITIONS`.

+3. The next time you start your server, PubPub will automatically create a table for your new facet.
+That's all you need to start storing data in it!

+4. If you want users to edit your facet using `<FacetEditor>`, first read [Adding an editor for a new facet](#adding-an-editor-for-a-new-facet).
+Add your new editor definition to `client/components/FacetEditor/definitions`.
+Don't forget to export it from `index.ts` and register it in `FacetEditor.tsx` under `editorsForFacets`.

+5. Depending on what your facet does, you may consider adding it to `PubSettings.tsx` or `CommunityOrCollectionLevelPubSettings.tsx`.
+You may also want to use a `<PopoverButton>` to launch the `<FacetEditor>` from another UI element as described [here](#usage-with-popoverbutton).

+_I want to work with an existing facet:_

+5. If you want to query the value of a facet from somewhere on the client, read up on [`useFacetsQuery()`](#usefacetsquery).
+If you want to _update_ the facet from something other than the `<FacetEditor>`, read up on [`useFacetsState()`](#usefacetsstate).

+6. If you want to query or update a facet from somewhere in non-client code (an unusual server method, a worker task, a tool, or something else), read up on [fetching](#fetching-specific-facets-or-facets-for-many-scopes) and [updating](#updating-facets-for-a-single-scope) facet values.

+7. If you want to update the structure of a facet, you'll need to do so more or less manually, using a Sequelize migration.
+[This section](#migrations-for-facet-definitions) goes into a bit more detail.
 # Introduction

 At the highest level, facets are: